The Ultimate Guide For Preparing Easy Camping Meals

 - Hot Dogs

-- Beans, Beans and more beans canned or dry
+- Beans, Beans, and more beans, both canned and dry

 - Broths